Snuggle/hypixel.py/README.md

 ## Are there any examples?
 Yup!
 There are currently two different examples that you can view: one's pretty simple, and the others a bit more advanced.
 Check them out at: [Examples](./.examples/).

+You could also look at my Hypixel bot for Discord, which uses this library and provides players an awesome way to look at people's statistics! https://sprinkly.net/hypixelbot

 ## Can I contribute to this?
 Heckas!
 You would be super awesome if you did that!
 Get started by checking out the guidelines on contributing here, have a look at [the contributing guidelines](./docs/contributing.md)!